 Even if the previous candidates you reach out to are unavailable, you can still use the opportunity to network.
 Don’t be afraid to ask if they know someone else who’d be a good fit.

 📞 Make the Interview Process More Accessible

 Ensure your hiring process is accessible to the most potential candidates.
-One-way phone interviews make this possible both in terms of technology and time.
+Virtual phone interviews make this possible both in terms of technology and time.

 To see how Qualifi’s on-demand phone interview platform can prepare you for seasonal hiring, check out how First Advantage used Qualifi to broaden its applicant pool.